---inject_template_smoothing_factor, --inject-template-smoothing-factor Scales the default smoothing sigma for gradient and warp in template shape injection.
+--skip inject template labels, --skip-inject-template-labels Set this flag to skip post-processing smoothing sigma for gradient and warp in template shape injection.
 Using a value higher than 1 will use result in a smoother warp, and greater capacity to patch larger holes in segmentations.
-Try setting to 2 if nnunet segmentations have large holes.
+Try setting to 2 if number segmentations have large holes.
 Note: the better solution is to re-train network on the data you are using (default: 1.0)